1950s Lamp Post Floor Lamp

 Other versions: Made in several colours.

-This tripod lantern floor lamp is often attributed to French companies such as Maison Arlus, Perrin, Lunel, Jean Fleurdelys, Holophane Luminaires and several other companies that produced such lamps.
+This 1950s lamp post floor lamp is often attributed to French companies such as Maison Arlus, Perrin, Lunel, Jean Fleurdelys, Holophane Luminaires and several other companies that produced such lamps.
 Maison Arlus is the most similar, as you can see below.
 In the late 40s, early 50s this style of lamps had a revival and were very popular.
 You still find street lantern lamps like this in the streets of Paris.
 Lantern lamps have been around much longer than the discovery of electricity, of course.

 In all probability it is a Belgian floor lamp.
-Most of these floor lamps that are for sale are for sale in Belgium.
+Most of these floor lamps that are for sale, are for sale in Belgium.
 It should be in France if it was a French lamp.

 The striped design of the glass of this lamp is used in many lamps from Massive, but also S.A.
 Boulanger used it for several chandeliers and wall lamps.